 Active composting can produce ready to use compost in as little as two months, but takes more work on your part.
 In active composting, raw materials are made into a pile similar to passive composting, but then the pile is turned every week to encourage rapid break down.

 To build a compost heap, pile green and brown materials in 3”- 4” thick alternating layers in a free standing pile or inside a compost bin.
 Examples of brown materials include leaves, straw, newspapers, and wood chips.
-Green materials include vegetable scraps, grass clippings, plant debris, coffee grinds, and animal manure, but avoid pest waste, which can contain harmful bacteria.
+Green materials include vegetable scraps, grass clippings, plant debris, coffee grinds, and animal manure (not from dogs or cats), but avoid pest waste, which can contain harmful bacteria.
 A few other things that should not be added to compost piles include meat and bone scraps, dairy products, grease or oil, perennial weed roots like Florida betony or dollarweed, and diseased plants, since the pile may not reach high enough temperatures to kill plant disease organisms.

 SUMMER COVER CROPS

 Green manures are cover crops that are seeded directly into empty garden areas, allowed to grow for several weeks until they reach bloom stage, and are then tilled into the soil.
 Tilling crops into the soil adds nutrients and increases organic matter, and is much like growing compost directly in the garden.

 Two of the best summer green manure cover crops for gardens are buckwheat and southern peas, also known as cowpeas, crowder peas, or black eye peas.
 Both of these crops can be seeded directly into gardens from mid-April through August at a rate of two to three pounds of seed per thousand square feet of garden area.